 College of Adult and Professional Studies/Information Services facility houses personnel for the College of Adult and Professional Studies as well as for the University’s Information Services departments.

 Davis Administration Building - Best known for its clock tower seen throughout west Wichita, this building was constructed in 1886.
 It is listed on the National Register of Historic Places.
 This five-story building contains Alumni Auditorium; classrooms; and the President’s, Admissions, Academic Affairs, Financial Aid, Alumni, University Relations offices, and Campus Ministries.

 Edmund Stanley Library was built in 1969 and houses more than 100,000 volumes, Internet and information resources, accessible computers, multimedia room and equipment, digital and multimedia configured classrooms, and Quaker and Friends University archives.

 Falcon Flats provides 12 apartments for student housing.

 Falcon Glenn is a housing facility for 50 students on the corner of Glenn and Mentor.

 Forrest C. Lattner Tennis Courts - These courts were dedicated in 1995 and are available for intercollegiate and recreational use.

 Friends Village is a CBASE student apartment complex with 47 apartments.
 The Residence Life office is located in this building.

-Garvey Art Center houses an art gallery, general shop, ceramic area, metalsmithing area, photography lab, commercial art room, painting and drawing area, computer lab, and a lecture hall.
+Garvey Art Center (on campus) & 122 Walnut, Delano District (off campus) houses an art gallery, general shop, ceramic area, metalsmithing area, photography lab, commercial art room, painting and drawing area, computer lab, and a lecture hall.